IveMalfunctioned/Default-Registry-Modifier/README.md

 # How it works

 The program pulls a list of registry keys from [some online JSON data hosted in this GitHub repo](https://github.com/IveMalfunctioned/Default-Registry-Modifier/blob/main/keys.json).
 It goes through it and creates an entry for each one with labels & buttons to enable or disable it.
-Clicking enable or disable adds the selected tweak to a list for enabling or disabling - of which is gone through upon confirming you want to save the changes.
-One of the planned QOL features is being able to import offline JSON data.
-This means that you can download `keys.json` from this repo or modify it/create your own.
+Clicking enable or disable adds the selected tweak to a list of keys and their values that are to be added to the default user's registry, of which is gone through upon confirming you want to save the changes.
+The application can either use the JSON data hosted at this repository (which it does by default) or a .json file containing the data can be imported for offline use.
+This means that you can download `keys.json` from this repo or modify it.
+You can also create your own using the JSON creator utility.
 Speaking of which:

 # Other features:
 - JSON creator utility